Joey Wendle Player Props: Marlins vs. Nationals

 Joey Wendle At The Plate

-- Wendle is hitting .236 with six doubles, two triples, a home run and seven walks.
+- Wendle has six doubles, two triples, a home run and seven walks while hitting .237.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.